 Students who successfully complete this program are eligible to become certified nurse aides in the state of Ohio and are prepared for employment at hospitals, long-term care and other healthcare facilities.
 The program incorporates clinical experience with classroom study.

-In this program, aspiring welders study shop safety, fabrication, first aid and computer skills.
+In this program, aspiring welders study shop safety, fabrication and blueprint reading skills.
 They also receive training in standard welding techniques.
-Job seeking and interviewing skills are also covered.
+Job seeking and interviewing skills may also be covered.

 Columbus City Schools Department of Adult and Community Education's Programs